Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data

 In this section, we discuss how to estimate large integrated volatility matrices based on the approximate factor model using the ARP estimator.
 Specifically, we assume that the integrated volatility matrix has the following low-rank plus sparse structure:

-where $ \lambda _i>0$ and $\bar{\lambda}_i>0$ are the $i$-th largest eigenvalues of $\bGamma$ and $\bTheta$, respectively, and their corresponding eigenvectors are $\bq_i$ and $\bar{\bq}_i$.
-The low-rank volatility matrix $\bTheta$ accounts for the factor effect on the volatility matrix.
-We assume that the rank, $r$, of $ \bTheta $ is bounded.
+where $\bTheta$ is a low-rank volatility matrix with the $i$-th largest eigenvalue $\bar{\lambda}_i>0$ and its associated eigenvector $\bar{\bq}_i$.
+The low-rank volatility matrix $\bTheta$ accounts for the factor effect on the volatility matrix, and we assume that its rank $r$ is bounded.
 The sparse volatility matrix $\bSigma$ stands for idiosyncratic risk and satisfies the following sparse condition:

 where $M_\sigma$ is a positive random variable with $\E \( M_{\sigma}^2 \) < \infty$, $q \in [0,1)$, and $s_p$ is a deterministic function of $p$ that grows slowly in $p$.
-When $\Sigma_{ii}$ is bounded from below and $q=0$, $s_p$ measures the maximum number of nonvanishing elements in each row of matrix $\bSigma$.
-This low-rank plus sparse structure is widely adopted for studying large matrix inferences \citep{ait2017using, bai2003inferential, bai2002determining, fan2018robust, fan2018eigenvector, kim2018Large, stock2002forecasting}.
+When $\Sigma_{ii}$ is bounded from below, and $q=0$, $s_p$ measures the maximum number of nonvanishing elements in each row of matrix $\bSigma$.
+This low-rank plus sparse structure is widely adopted for studying large matrix inferences \citep{ait2017using, bai2003inferential, bai2002determining, fan2018robust, fan2018eigenvector, jung2022next, kim2018Large, stock2002forecasting}.